About This Blog

 - I only read English novels

 Yes, I hardly read Japanese novels despite being Japanese.
 I cannot really articulate what it is, but I somehow feel that the Japanese language which is my mother tongue makes everything sound really DIRECT and amplifies and intensifies what is already cheesy or cloying and makes it really insufferable for me.
 Even though I’m still working on my reading skills, I would pick up English books over Japanese books any day.

 - The genres I often read

 I am a 100% mood reader, so the genre that I’m interested in can vary depending on my mood, but here are some of the genres that I enjoy reading:

-Thrillers in general (Crime, Psychological), post-apocalyptic, dystopian, contemporary fiction, historical fiction, Classics (including Modern Classics)
+Cozy-mysteries, thrillers in general (Crime, Psychological), post-apocalyptic, dystopian, contemporary fiction (but NO romantic comedy), historical fiction, Classics (including Modern Classics)

 That said though, I basically get my hands on ANYTHING that I find interesting.

 Plus, I can be quite easily influenced by other readers’ recommendations or BookTubers’ videos.

-Well, that’s about it!
-Thanks for dropping by!
+I think that’s about it.
+Thank you so much for dropping by!